neurospin/unicog/utils_unicog/computing_resources/README.md

 [See information on wiki](http://www.neurospin-wiki.org/pmwiki/Main/ComputationalResources)

 STEP1:
-Connect to gabriel from your workstation with the login/pw given for gabriel:
+Connect to gabriel from your workstation with the login/pw given for Gabriel:

     ssh your_logging_for_gabriel@gabriel.intra.cea.fr